MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3010-review-code-for-xaml-injection-vulnerabilities.md

 ## Cause

-Potentially untrusted HTTP request input reaches an <xref:System.Windows.Markup.XamlReader?displayProperty=fullName> Load method.
+Potentially untrusted HTTP request input reaches a <xref:System.Windows.Markup.XamlReader?displayProperty=fullName> Load method.

 ## Rule description

 When working with untrusted input, be mindful of XAML injection attacks.
 XAML is a markup language that directly represents object instantiation and execution.
 Therefore, elements created in XAML have the same ability to interact with system resources (network access, file system IO, for example) as the equivalent generated code does.
-If an attacker can control the input to an <xref:System.Windows.Markup.XamlReader?displayProperty=fullName> Load method call, then the attacker can execute code.
+If an attacker can control the input to a <xref:System.Windows.Markup.XamlReader?displayProperty=fullName> Load method call, then the attacker can execute code.

-This rule attempts to find input from HTTP requests reaching an <xref:System.Windows.Markup.XamlReader?displayProperty=fullName> Load method.
+This rule attempts to find input from HTTP requests reaching a <xref:System.Windows.Markup.XamlReader?displayProperty=fullName> Load method.

 > [!NOTE]
 > This rule can't track data across assemblies.
 For example, if one assembly reads the HTTP request input and then passes it to another assembly that loads XAML, this rule won't produce a warning.